Taddeo Rusoke

 Sustainable Climate Resilient Water Investment in Uganda.

-5. Byakagaba W. A Multi-Level Governance Framework for Synchronizing Clinical Apprenticeship Systems: A Comparative Analysis of Regional Referral and Inter-Institutional Alliances in Uganda.”
+5. Byakagaba W. A Multi-Level Governance Framework for Synchronising Clinical Apprenticeship Systems: A Comparative Analysis of Regional Referral and Inter-Institutional Alliances in Uganda.”

 PhD.
 Level (Examination and Supervision to completion)